Death of the Endless: Quasi-canonical appearances

 In the AIDS-awareness eight-page comic Death Talks About Life by Gaiman and McKean (which was first included in various Vertigo titles, and later released as a stand-alone giveaway pamphlet), Death demonstrates safe sex by placing a condom on a banana held by John Constantine.
 Lightening the impact of the underlying message, she informs the reader that when one is through with the demonstration, "you can eat the banana".
 This was used in high school health classes and is also reprinted as an addendum to the Death: The High Cost of Living trade paperback.

 This version of Death also made a cameo appearance in the crossover special Avengers/JLA #2.
 She is represented in the Grandmaster's home base, alongside Deadman, Hela and the purple-robed version of Death native to the Marvel Universe, which, as the plots of other crossover comics have hinged upon, exists in the same continuum of fictional universes as DC's.
 Marvel's version of Death appears alternatively as a coldly beautiful woman in a purple robe or a walking skeleton (sometimes male and sometimes female in form, depending upon the context).

-She made an appearance in the Marvel Universe, at the wedding of Rick Jones and Marlo Chandler in The Incredible Hulk #418 (handing Marlo a hair brush, a visual pun referring to Marlo's recent 'brush with death').
+She made an appearance in the Marvel Universe, at the wedding of Rick Jones and Marlo Chandler in The Incredible Hulk #418.
+She gifts the couple a hair brush (a pun referring to the phrase 'a brush with death'), and when Marlo asks if they have met, she answers "Briefly.", since Marlo was dead from The Incredible Hulk #398 until #400.
+She then leaves to evade Thanos.
+This appearance formed the basis of major storylines involving Marlo becoming Death/Death taking Marlo's form, in particular "Chaos War" and Ben Reilly: The Scarlet Spider.